 1. Skybridge in Kingdom Tower

-This is top of the list for best things to do in Riyadh!
+This is top of the list of the best things to do in Riyadh!

 For the best viewpoint in Riyadh, you have to head up the Kingdom Tower to the Skybridge!
-The Kingdom Tower the most famous looking building in Riyadh, (it looks a bit like a bottle opener which is ironic considering Saudi is a dry country!).
+The Kingdom Tower is the most famous-looking building in Riyadh, (it looks a bit like a bottle opener which is ironic considering Saudi is a dry country!).

 It has a big shopping mall in it and the 360 view from the Skybridge is beyond impressive making it the top things to do in Riyadh in my opinion!

-The weather in Riyadh is usually clear but often it can be hazy and dusty from sand so try and go when the weather is clear so get the best view of Riyadh!
+The weather in Riyadh is usually clear but often it can be hazy and dusty from sand so try and go when the weather is clear to get the best view of Riyadh!

 2. National Museum of Saudi Arabia